rfielding/concurrent/README.md

 ![scalability.png](scalability.png)

 For this task.
 Note that I don't simulate with sleeps, because that won't consume resources; because sleeping looks like it scales linearly because it's not doing any work.
+(ie: DONT simulate loads by sleeping!
+Sleeping scales much better than real work!)
-To instead, there is a shared queue to create some contention.
+Instead, there is a shared queue to create some contention.
 There appears to be natural cross-talk in just scheduling goroutines.

 ```go
 func schedTest(m *Metrics) {